prateekbeh/leetcode/README.md

 ## Fast and Slow pointer

 The pointers can be used to traverse the array or list in either direction, however, one moves faster than the other.
 Generally, the slow pointer moves forward by a factor of one, and the fast pointer moves by a factor of two in each step.
-However, <mark> the speed can be adjusted according to the problem statement </mark>
+However, ** the speed can be adjusted according to the problem statement **